zsolt-nagy/jekyll-now/_posts/2015-04-11-Handling-Time-in-Javascript-Inspired-by-the-Bug-Report-of-the-Century.md

 title: Handling Time in Javascript - Inspired by the Bug Report of the Century
 ---

-If you have not heard of the highlight of the week, check out this <a href="https://github.com/angular/angular.js/issues/5017" target="_blank">bug report</a>.
+First of all, check out this <a href="https://github.com/angular/angular.js/issues/5017" target="_blank">bug report</a>.
 This is not the first bug report on the Date object I have ever seen, but it motivated me to share a couple of related observations and experiences with you.
 More importantly, I will also describe some solutions that let you get away with using dates in any Javascript.

 ### What went wrong in Australia in 1970?